Ceremonial Thought Processing

 In attending to the dichotomy that has existed between science and spirituality, we may consider the following:

 A) How modern psychology has influenced the idiom in expressing the dis-eased mind.
-Those who have a proclivity, if you will, of being seduced by ill thought; those that arrive in the form of anger, fear, insecurities, unwarranted suspicions, and produce worries and woes leading to confusion, frustration, and when continued, ending in depression.
+Those who have a proclivity, if you will, of being seduced by; those that arrive in the form of anger, fear, insecurities, unwarranted suspicions, and produce worries and woes leading to confusion, frustration, and when continued, ending in depression.
 We have termed thoughts or ideas, intentional or unintentional that result in measurable influences over effective state, mood, attitude or behavior and have no significance other than a neurological spike as “ thinking bling”.

 B) Physiology-science continues to validate the sequential influences of thoughts and emotions in correspondence to exacerbation of neuron transmissions.
 Whether those spikes are exhibitory or excitatory, slight or intense, measurable physiological effects are taken into consideration.
 Stressful nuances of the dis-eased mind produce damaging enzyme which attach to neurons housed in the pre-frontal cortex.
 As stress intensifies, focus becomes impaired which is critical in an area of the brain that controls complex thinking and problem solving.
 Prolonged entertaining of biochemical reward-boosting thoughts can hinder the brains “internal landscape” (extracellular levels neurotransmitters) not only biochemically but in collateral systems associated with restoring homeostasis.
 Although the exercise does not address physical fitness or diet consideration, both should be taken into account, keeping in mind the amino acids from proteins are valuable contributing factors in brain cell networking.